Los Angeles Dodgers

 The Los Angeles Dodgers are an American professional baseball team based in Los Angeles.
-The Dodgers compete in Major League Baseball (MLB) as a member of the National League (NL) West Division.
-One of the most successful and storied franchises in MLB, the Dodgers have won nine World Series championships and a record 26 National League pennants.
-As of 2024, Forbes ranked the Dodgers second in MLB franchise valuation at $5.45 billion.
+The Dodgers compete in Major League Baseball (MLB) as a member club of the National League (NL) West Division.
+The club has won nine World Series championships and a record 26 National League pennants.
+(Note: The franchise has won 26 National League pennants but has appeared in 23 World Series.
+The pennants of 1890, 1899 and 1900 predate the modern World Series, first played in 1903.
+Brooklyn also took part in two 19th-century World's Series: it lost to the New York Giants six games to three in 1889 as champion of the American Association, and finished three games to three, with one tie, against the Louisville Colonels in 1890.
+Baseball-Reference's franchise total of 27 pennants counts that 1889 American Association championship alongside the 26 National League pennants.)
+As of 2026, Forbes ranked the Dodgers second in MLB franchise valuation at $7.8 billion.

 Founded in 1883 in Brooklyn, New York, the team joined the NL in 1890 as the Brooklyn Bridegrooms and used other names before becoming the Brooklyn Dodgers in 1932.
 The Dodgers broke the baseball color line in 1947 with the debut of Jackie Robinson, the first African American to play in the Major Leagues since 1884.
-From the 1940s through the mid-1950s, the Dodgers had a fierce crosstown rivalry with the New York Yankees.
-The clubs have faced each other in the World Series seven times, with the Dodgers losing the first five matchups before winning the franchise's first title in 1955.
+From the 1940s through the mid-1950s, the Dodgers had a crosstown rivalry with the New York Yankees.
+The clubs have faced each other in the World Series a record 12 times, with the Dodgers losing the first five matchups before winning the franchise's first title, and its only one in Brooklyn, in 1955.
+The following year Don Newcombe became the first player to win the Cy Young Award and be named NL MVP in the same season.